maksyuki/TaichiGAME/README.md

 ## Overview
 TaichiGAME is aim to become a lightweight simulation engine in **motion planning and control research fields**.
-And it is written in python and [taichi](https://github.com/taichi-dev/taichi), which combines the traditional numerical methods for solving rigid dynamcis equations, model parameters derivation, with parallel implementation capabilites in order to maximize scientists' productivity.
+And it is written in python and [taichi](https://github.com/taichi-dev/taichi), which combines the traditional numerical methods for solving rigid dynamics equations, model parameters derivation, with parallel implementation capabilites in order to maximize scientists' productivity.

 ## Motivation
 I am a postgraduate in school of astronautics and major in aerospace robot guidance, navigation and control.
 During my first year, I took a class on _advanced control theory_ and was taught many different control algorithms for estimating dynamic model, fitting state curves and so on.